Editors Choice

 ⚠️ Common Mistake: Visa vs. 체류자격

-In daily conversation, Koreans often say “비자 (Visa)”.
+In daily conversation, Koreans often simply say “비자 (Visa)”.
+However, in official administration and legal documents, these two concepts are strictly separated:

-💡 Living in Korea Tip
+💡 Final Living Tip

 Post a Comment